 - a.
-Based on T_C = 25 °C

-- b.
-Surface mounted on 1" x 1" FR4 board

-- c. t = 10 :

-- d.
-See solder profile (www.vishav.com/doc?73257).
+Package limited - b.
+Surface mounted on 1" x 1" FR4 board - c. t = 10 s - d.
+See solder profile (www.vishay.com/doc?73257).
 The PowerPAK SO-8 is a leadless package.
 The end of the lead terminal is exposed copper (not plated) as a result of the singulation process in manufacturing.
-A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection

-- e.
-Rework conditions: manual soldering with a soldering iron is not recommended for leadless components

-- f.
-Maximum under steady state conditions is 70 °C/W
+A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection - e.
+Rework conditions: manual soldering with a soldering iron is not recommended for leadless components - f.
+Maximum under steady state conditions is 80 °C/W

-- g.
-Package limited